lucj/k0s-family/content/k0s/single-node/_index.md

 k0s-1  Ready    control-plane   11m   v1.33.4+k0s
 ```

-Usually do not SSH into a cluster's Node to run kubectl commands, but run these commands from an admin machine.
+You usually should not SSH into a cluster's nodes to run kubectl commands.
+Instead, run these commands from an admin machine.
 In order to do so, run the following command from your local machine.
 It retrieves the kubeconfig file generated during the cluster creation (`/var/lib/k0s/pki/admin.conf`) and saves it in a local file named `k0s.kubeconfig`.

 ```bash
 multipass exec k0s-1 -- sudo cat /var/lib/k0s/pki/admin.conf > k0s.kubeconfig